tripal/tripal_blast/README.md

    describing them.
 This allows administrators to use the Drupal Field API to add any information they want to these pages and to control which databases are available to a given user based on native Drupal permissions.
+ - Per Query result diagrams visualizing the HSPs to help users better evaluate hit quality.
+ - Optional Whole Genome diagrams visualizing the distribution of hits which are configurable per Blast Database.

 Installation
 ------------